Home / Blogs & Insights / How to Start an Online Casino in 2026

 • Escalation procedures — when and how to involve the compliance officer, payments team, and senior management.

 Hire and train your support team at least 4 weeks before launch.
-They need time to learn the platform, the bonus rules, and all payment flows.
+They need time to learn the platform, the bonus rules, and all payment flows — which typically takes 3–4 weeks of structured training.
 Launching with untrained support staff is one of the most common causes of poor player reviews in the first month.

 Most first-time iGaming operators focus on games and marketing.
-However, technical infrastructure is often the first thing that fails under real player load.
-For this reason, get the following requirements in place before launch — not after.
+In reality, technical infrastructure is often the first thing that fails under real player load — particularly at the payment gateway and KYC verification layers.
+The requirements are get the following requirements in place before launch — not after.

 Security requirements